Bobby Madritsch: Baseball career

 Madritsch attended Reavis High School in Burbank, Illinois, where he was All-Conference two consecutive years.
+He then attended Moraine Valley Community College and Point Park University.

-He was drafted by the Cincinnati Reds in the sixth round of the 1998 Major League Baseball draft out of Point Park University.
-He was released by the Reds in 2001.
-He played independent ball with the Winnipeg Goldeyes of the Northern League; the Chico Heat of the Western Baseball League; and the Rio Grande Valley WhiteWings, and San Angelo Colts of the Texas–Louisiana League.
+He was drafted by the Cincinnati Reds in the sixth round of the 1998 Major League Baseball draft.
+He pitched for the Billings Mustangs in 1998, then the Gulf Coast League Reds and Dayton Dragons in 2000.
+The Reds released him on March 24, 2001.

+In 2001 and 2002, Madritsch played independent ball with the Winnipeg Goldeyes of the Northern League; the Chico Heat of the Western Baseball League; and the Rio Grande Valley WhiteWings, and San Angelo Colts of the Texas–Louisiana League.

+On September 23, 2002, the Seattle Mariners purchased Madritsch's contract from Winnipeg.
+He made his MLB debut on July 21, 2004.
+After four relief appearances, he joined the starting rotation.
+In 2004, he had a 6–3 record and 3.23 ERA in 15 games.
+He made only one start in 2005, allowing 3 runs and not finishing the fifth inning.
+He felt discomfort in his arm and left the game.
+He then went on the 15-day disabled list.
+He would not pitch in the majors again.
+The Mariners waived him in October.

-On September 23, 2002, the Seattle Mariners purchased his contract.
-Madritsch spent two years pitching for the Mariners, compiling six total wins and a 3.41 ERA.
-On October 21, 2005, he was selected off waivers by the Kansas City Royals and assigned to the minor leagues.
+On October 21, 2005, the Kansas City Royals claimed Madritsch off waivers and assigned to the minor leagues.
 He was released by the Royals on September 1, 2006.
 Beset by injuries, Madritsch did not pitch for four years.

-He was signed by the Long Island Ducks of the Atlantic League on August 2, 2008 and appeared in two games before retiring from professional baseball.
+Madritsch signed with the Long Island Ducks of the Atlantic League on August 2, 2008.
+He pitched twice for the Ducks, working a total of one scoreless inning, before retiring from professional baseball.